slaymuel/mizzle/README.md

 ## Motivation:
 Metal oxides in the presence of water are covered in a hydration shell.
-To accurately perform simulation on such systems this fact needs to be taken into account.
-The motivation for this tool lies therein and thus adds hydration shells to metal oxide systems.
+To accurately perform simulations on such systems this fact needs to be taken into account.
+The motivation for this program lies therein and automatically adds hydration shells to arbitrary metal oxide surfaces.

 ## Description:
 Hydrates metal oxides with OH_2, O_H and O. In `config.wet` the user specifies